irods/irods_docs/docs/plugins/pluggable_rule_engine.md

 }
 ```

-Within the rule engine plugin framework, there is a dynamically created policy enforcement point that is checked before and after every operation.
-These are the "_pre" and "_post" PEPs discussed in [Dynamic Policy Enforcement Points](dynamic_policy_enforcement_points.md).
+Within the rule engine plugin framework, there are dynamically created policy enforcement points that are checked before and after every operation.
+These are the "_pre", "_post", "_except", and "_finally" PEPs discussed in [Dynamic Policy Enforcement Points](dynamic_policy_enforcement_points.md).

 The framework will look for rules that are defined with the same name as the PEP and execute them if found.
 A typical `ils` will trigger over 1200 dynamic PEPs on a basic installation.
 Nearly all of them will be undefined (there is no rule that matches their name) and so will not run any code.